pip-webui/pip-webui-tutorial/step8/Readme.md

     </md-button>
  ...
 ```
 Rebuild the application.
-Click on reload button.
-Now you shall see a toast with message: 'Events data are reloaded!' on left bottom corner.
+Click on the reload button.
+Now you will see a toast with message: 'Events data are reloaded!' on left bottom corner.
 ![Reload notification](artifacts/reload_notification.png)

 ### Continue